Hormazd Narielwalla: Notable work

 The Crafts Council had commissioned his work for a national touring exhibit- Block Party (2011).
 Besides London, his work has been exhibited in Melbourne, Stockholm, Athens, and the Scope Art Fair, New York City and at the India Art Fair in New Delhi.

 In a competition "The Saatchi Showdown Body Electric Show" held in 2014, Narielwalla's work was placed first from amongst several participants.

 Narielwalla was Artist in Residence for Frieze 2014 at the Hyatt Regency Hotel, the Churchill, London.
 The studio for onsite work was set up in the lobby of the hotel for the Frieze Week; guests and visitors were able to view him working on creating artwork on a copy of Sir Winston Churchill's suit patterns, provided from the archives of Henry Poole and Co.

 In October 2015, an exhibition, featuring 8 of his works, opens at the Fashion Museum, Bath and will go on from 24 October 2015 to 3 January 2016.

-Collages by Hormazd, along with artwork by Stuart Semple Rob Ball, Dan Dickson and some others form the stage setting for Oscar-winning director Danny Boyle play, The Children's Monologue to be presented at the Royal Court Theater for its 2015 Anniversary Gala.
+Collages by Hormazd, along with artwork by Stuart Semple Rob Ball, Dan Dickson and some others form the stage setting for Oscar-winning director Danny Boyle play, The Children's Monologues to be presented at the Royal Court Theater for its 2015 Anniversary Gala.